Sharkaw/bujoapp/README.md

 ## Setting up the project

-1. Run in terminal `npm install --save dev prisma`
+1. Navigate to /bujo-app and install the required dependencies using `npm install`
-2. Create local PostgresSQL database.
+2. Create local PostgreSQL database.
 3. Place your database credentials to .env.
 You can use .env.example as a base `cp .env.example .env`
 4. Run in terminal `npx prisma generate`
 5. Run in terminal `npx prisma migrate dev`
-6. Run in terminal `npm run build`
+6. Run in terminal `npm start`

-### Making changing in Prisma schema
+### Making changes in Prisma schema

 After saving changes,

 1. Run in terminal `npx prisma migrate dev --name new-field` and name migration accordingly.
 2. Run in terminal `npx prisma generate`

-### Making changing in Prisma seed
+### Making changes in Prisma seed

 After saving changes,